Election-Tech-Initiative/electionguard/docs/overview/Glossary.md

 ### key pair

 A _key pair_ consists of a linked _private key_ and _public key_.
 Key pairs are used in [public key cryptography][cryptographic-context], in which public keys are distributed to others to [encrypt](#encrypting-a-ballot) messages that only the private key can [decrypt](#decrypt).
-In ElectionGuard, each [election guardian](#election-guardian) that is part of an election creates a public-private key pair and shares their private key with the other election guardians as part of the [key ceremony](#key-ceremony)
+In ElectionGuard, each [election guardian](#election-guardian) that is part of an election creates a public-private key pair and shares their public key with the other election guardians as part of the [key ceremony](#key-ceremony)

 ```mermaid
     graph LR